Dries Mertens: Napoli

-Mertens' agent Søren Lerby confirmed on 16 June 2013 that the player had agreed to sign with Napoli.
+Mertens's agent Søren Lerby confirmed on 16 June 2013 that the player had agreed to sign with Napoli.
 He became Rafael Benítez's first signing as new Napoli manager after a reported fee of €9.5 million was agreed with PSV.
-He made his Serie A debut on 25 August 2013, coming on as a second-half substitute for Marek Hamšík in a 3–0 win over Bologna.
+He made his Serie A debut on 25 August, coming on as a second-half substitute for Marek Hamšík in a 3–0 win over Bologna.
 His first goal for Napoli came on 30 October when he netted the winner in a 2–1 away victory over Fiorentina.
 In Napoli's first game following the Serie A winter break on 6 January 2014, Mertens scored his first brace for the club in a 2–0 win over Sampdoria.
 He then scored Napoli's second goal in their 2–0 win over Juventus on 30 March, helping inflict only the second league defeat over the eventual champions.
-In the final of the Coppa Italia on 3 May 2014, Mertens replaced Marek Hamšík in the 64th minute and went on to score in stoppage time, securing a 3–1 win over Fiorentina.
+In the final of the Coppa Italia on 3 May, Mertens replaced Marek Hamšík in the 64th minute and went on to score in stoppage time, securing a 3–1 win over Fiorentina.

-Mertens claimed another winners' medal on 22 December 2014 after Napoli's penalty shoot-out victory over Juventus in the Supercoppa.
+Mertens claimed another winners' medal on 22 December after Napoli's penalty shoot-out victory over Juventus in the Supercoppa.
 Despite being predominantly used as a substitute, he continued his fine form for Napoli over the course of the next season and a half, netting 10 goals and contributing 11 assists across all competitions in 2014–15, and 11 more goals in 2015–16.
 His tally in the latter campaign included a brace in Napoli's joint-largest ever winning margin in the Europa League, a 5–0 win over Belgian side Club Brugge.
 Mertens also scored a second-half hat-trick in a convincing 6–0 victory over Bologna on 19 April 2016.